 Thanks for inviting me to the Fields Institute!
 As most of you have never been there, here's a picture of the lecture room:

-A recurring question in knot theory is "is our invariant 3D?" of ow how int?"
+A recurring question in knot theory is "do we have a 3D understanding of our invariant?"

-- ▶ See Witten and the Jones polynomial.

-- ► See Khovanov homology.
+- See Witten and the Jones polynomial. - See Khovanov homology.

 I'll talk about my perspective on the matter...